krisdnd/lightwood/_posts/2023-11-12-summary-nine.md

 “Moa teaches us that secrets hide the truth.”

 Guardian attempted to walk on the roof leading into the shrine but slipped and fell into a 10 ft pit filled with acidic slime.
-Bulgar helped Guardian out and Guardian made another attempt to walk across the roof, this time succeeding and walking right up to the pedestal.
+Bolgar helped Guardian out and Guardian made another attempt to walk across the roof, this time succeeding and walking right up to the pedestal.
 Guardian notes a mosaic on the floor covered in moss which appears to depict a monkey.
 Trent enters on the inverse side of the shrine and after removing the moss on the stone read:

 “Death rewards a thief deceived.
 Truth comes from the serpent’s mouth.”

-Bulgar inspected the shrine walls uncovering a sliding door that opened to a side room containing a decapitated stone snake and a puzzle key lain on the floor nearby.
+Bolgar inspected the shrine walls uncovering a sliding door that opened to a side room containing a decapitated stone snake and a puzzle key lain on the floor nearby.
 Meanwhile Guardian investigated the pedestal observing a puzzle key with a snake on it.
 Guardian then continued to the other side room where they find Octopus stuck to another puzzle cube.
 It became clear then that there were 3 puzzle pieces, one being the real deal.
-Bulgar picked up the cube in their room.
+Bolgar picked up the cube in their room.
 Guardian grabbed the cube in the other side room as well as Octopus.
 Trent snaffled the cube on the pedestal and is the first to exit the shrine only to find that the cube had disappeared.

 Party members in the shrine made for the exit but Tundra was overpowered by a flurry of stone arrows.
 The party eventually met the challenge of getting all their members in the shrine out safely and find that Guardian’s cube was still in being, it is the real puzzle key.
-Guardian gave it to Bulgar for safe keeping and they all head to the outskirts of the shrine to meet up with Hank.
+Guardian gave it to Bolgar for safe keeping and they all head to the outskirts of the shrine to meet up with Hank.
 Hank advised they had an encounter by a group that have 3 more cubes and a base in the palace.
 Armed with this information, the party decide to take a short rest before heading to another shrine under the cover of darkness.
 Guardian used this time to scout the surrounding area, identifying shrines and possible entry to Omu.

 At the next shrine, there were broken stone doors at the entrance.
 In the middle of the shrine is a giant statue of a snail.
 Trent reads the plaque to this shrine: